 Areteem Institute is an educational institution that develops and provides in-depth and advanced math and science programs for High School, Middle School and Elementary School students and teachers.
 Areteem programs are ideal for students who wish to win in mathematics competitions (AMC, AIME, USAMO, IMO, ARML, MathCounts, Math Leagues, Math Olympiad, ZIML, etc.), and Physics Olympiad, or purely want to enrich their academic lives by taking math challenges and developing outstanding analytical, logical thinking and creative problem solving skills.

-The Math Field Day competition categories are:
+The Math Field Day Competition Categories

-For each Grade, there are three components:
+For each grade, there are three components (referred to as tasks):

 Awards are given to teams for each category (per grade) and also for overall scores for each grade.
 All the material is based on state and national standards.

-Examples from past STEM festivals by grade level:
+Highlights from past STEM festivals include

-4th Grade: Robotics; Environmental Photography
+- 4th Grade: Robotics; Environmental Photography

-5th Grade: Molecular Gastronomy
+- 5th Grade: Molecular Gastronomy

-7th and 8th Grade: Neuroscience; Chemistry; Programming
+- 7th Grade + Up: Neuroscience; Chemistry; Computer Programming

-Add: 23832 Rockfield Blvd, Suite 155, Lake Forest, CA 92630
+23832 Rockfield Blvd, Suite 155, Lake Forest, CA 92630